josefmonje/html-css-and-basic-bootstrap/chapter2.md

 ### Exercises

 * Create a resume/C.V.
-* Create a page showcasing any product
 * Create a better version of an ugly website
+* A better fictitious company website with about, contact, blog, products/services page

 ### Recap: